21 ways to hire help around the house

-Here are 21 ways you can use extra hands to make your life easier.
-Ask your regular housekeeper to help out with this list, see if your nanny or date night babysitter can pitch in or hire someone new.
+Here are 21 ways you can use an extra set of hands to make your life easier.

 Keep your home looking neat, clean and fresh, without spending hours scrubbing the floors.

-Need to fill that pantry?
+Need to fill the fridge while you're at work or spending time with the family?
 Have someone else do the shopping this week.